SABS-R3/software-engineering-day2/_episodes/02-functional.md

 ~~~
 {: .output}

-Note that the brackets around the lambda are used for clarity and are not a required part of the lambda expression in general.
+We have assigned the lambda function to a variable, so we can see it more clearly, but we'd normally use it immediately.
+Some style guides (we'll come back to these later in the course) consider it bad style to assign a lambda to a variable.

+Anonymous functions, exist in many modern languages, though they may not be called 'lambda functions' and may be more or less complex to use.
+For example, see [Lambda Expressions](https://en.cppreference.com/w/cpp/language/lambda) in C++ with precise control over the visibility of variables inside the function scope, and [Function Expessions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions) in JavaScript, which use syntax much more similar to named function definition.

 ## Map, Filter, Reduce

-One of the main applications of functional programming currently is the Map, Filter, Reduce model of data processing, usually refered to as **MapReduce**.
+One of the most important applications of functional programming in recent years is the Map, Filter, Reduce model of data processing, usually refered to as **MapReduce**.
 This model is particularly useful for the processing and analysis of **Big Data** using tools such as Spark or Hadoop.

 Note that the `map` and `filter` functions in Python are use **lazy evaluation**.
 This means that values in an iterable collection are not actually calculated until you need them.
 We'll explain some of the implications of this a little later, but for now, we'll just use `list()` to convert the results to a normal list.
+In these examples we also see the more typical usage of lambda functions.

+The `map` function, takes a function and applies it to each value in an **iterable**.
+Here, 'iterable' means any object that can be iterated over - for more details see the [Iterable Abstract Base Class documentation](https://docs.python.org/3/library/collections.abc.html#collections.abc.Iterable).
+The results of each of those applications become the values in the **iterable** that is returned.

 ~~~
 l = [1, 2, 3]